The Best Dog Training Treats

 Another example might be when you’re using food to distract a dog from something nearby they might react to, like other dogs.
 If you keep them interested in food, they won’t notice or pay attention to the other dogs.
 This can be a useful management strategy for those times when you aren't training.

 If you want to avoid interruptions in the treat supply while you reach into your bait bag, you might prefer to use a treat tube.
-There are several brands you can buy, such as leanlix.
+There are several brands you can buy.
 Or you can make your own by putting a food paste (such as watered down pate cat food) in a squeeze tube or reusable food pouch.
 These are available from camping supply stores or baby supplies.
 Pick something that is easy to clean after use, and has an opening that is easy to fill.

 If you want to make your own lickable treat, you could mix cream cheese with canned tuna or peanut butter.
 Add water to get the consistency you require.
 Freeze it if you want to make it last even longer.